pedrohbraga/PaleoClimPoolCommDivPhyloStruct/README.md

 ### Aim

 Patterns of evolutionary relatedness among co-occurring species are driven by scale-dependent contemporary and historical processes.
-Yet, we still lack a detailed understanding of how paleoclimatic stability, local diversification rates and species pool extent determine the phylogenetic structure of biological communities.
-Here, we focused on bats -- the most dominant and vagile group of mammals -- and test the predictions of three biogeographical hypotheses that are particularly relevant to understanding how these drivers shaped the present-day phylogenetic community structure.
+Yet, we still lack a detailed understanding of how these drivers impact the phylogenetic structure of biological communities.
+Here, we focused on bats -- one of the most speciose and vagile groups of mammals -- and test the predictions of three general biogeographical hypotheses that are particularly relevant to understanding how paleoclimatic stability, local diversification rates, and geographical scales shaped their present-day phylogenetic community structure.

 ### Location